Why Use React Native for Your Mobile App Development?

 There is a lot of hype about React Native among developer communities and a lot of tech-savvy freaks are pretty impressed by the likes of it.
 Why is React Native so popular and how did its popularity surged to a new height within a small span of time is all discussed in this article.
 So, stay tuned folks we are about to deep dive into the native world of React Native.

-Why Use React Native for Your Mobile App Development in 2020?
+Why Use React Native for Your Mobile App Development?

 What is react native and why to use it?
-What are the top best reasons to choose React Native for App Development in 2020?
-Why Use React Native for Your Mobile App Development in 2020?
+What are the top best reasons to choose React Native for App Development?
+Why Use React Native for Your Mobile App Development?
 Getting started with react native.
 React Native getting started.
 What is React Native?
 Why to use React Native?
 React Native for mobile app development.
 Is React Native good for mobile app development?
 Let's find here

 1. What in the world is React Native?